4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 ### List box colección o entity selection

-In this type of list box, each column must be associated to an expression.
+En este tipo de list box, cada columna debe estar asociada a una expresión.
 The contents of each row is then evaluated per collection element or per entity of the entity selection.

 Each element of the collection or each entity is available as an object that can be accessed through the [This](../Concepts/classes.md#this) keyword.
 A column expression can be a property path, a project method, a variable, or any formula, accessing each entity or collection element object through `This`, for example `This.<propertyPath>` (or `This.value` in case of a collection of scalar values).
 You can use the `LISTBOX SET COLUMN FORMULA` and `LISTBOX INSERT COLUMN FORMULA` commands to modify columns programmatically.